hydroper-jet/lang/spec/1.0/todo/async-generator.md

 # Asynchronous and generators

-Specify the behavior of the `return` statement, the `yield` operator and `await` operator carefully, since the enclosing asynchronous function may also be a generator function.
+Specify the behavior of the `return` statement, the `yield` operator and `await` operator carefully, since the enclosing asynchronous method may also be a generator method.

 Possible combinations: